wearekickback/app/README.md

   /my/path/app    <- app repo (this project)
 ```

+Follow the instructions in the `server` repo README to get the server up and
+running locally.

 **Deploy our Deployer contract to local test network**

-Clone the [contracts repo](https://github.com/noblocknoparty/contracts) into a sibling folder called `contracts` such that
+Clone the [contracts repo](https://github.com/noblocknoparty/contracts) into a
+sibling folder called `contracts` such that
 directory structure is as follows:

 ```shell